 Applicants are required to have an innovative, viable and scalable business idea which is supported by an endorsing body.
 The endorsements of applicants will be handled by UK trusted bodies – such as business accelerators, seed competitions and government agencies, as well as higher education providers.
 These bodies will assess applicants’ business ideas for their innovation, viability and scalability.

 The full list of endorsing bodies with programmes descriptions and application process can be found via this link.

-A new route is being introduced to replace an existing route of Tier 1 (Entrepreneur) category.
+The Innovator category to replace a Tier 1 (Entrepreneur) category which existed before.
 This category is aimed at more experienced business people seeking to establish a business in the UK.

 - The Innovator category applies to experienced businesspeople.

-- As well as an endorsement, applicants will need £50,000 to invest in their business from any legitimate source (reduced from £200,000 for most applicants in the current Tier 1 (Entrepreneur) category).
+- As well as an endorsement, applicants will need £50,000 to invest in their business from any legitimate source.

 - The funding requirement will be waived for those switching from the Start-up category who have made significant achievements against their business plans.